RestorationsSOS.com - Fire and Water Damage Restoration

 Wash each blanket separately.
 Soak every blanket 15-20 minutes in warm water and turn two to three times during the soak period.
 If your blankets are stained with dirt or debris, you may need to soak them two or three times to remove all debris.

-Using your washer, wash the load on gentle cycle using mild detergents, disinfectant and warm water.
+Using your washer, wash the load on the gentle cycle using mild detergents, disinfectant and warm water.
 Rinse, and repeat the wash and rinse cycle again.
-To dry use moderate heat program or line dry to reduce matting and shrinkage.
+To dry use moderate heat level on your dryer or line dry to reduce matting and shrinkage.

 Electric blankets can be washed in your home washing machine and cannot be dry-cleaned.
 Be sure to allow electric blankets to dry out thoroughly and do not plug them into the electricity until determined safe.